 The rigour of a peer review system ensures the quality of a research article.
-Al-Mahram International Journal employs a rigorous peer review system.
+The African Journal of Health Sciences and Technology (AJHST) employs a rigorous peer review system.
 All submitted manuscripts undergo a peer review process before publication.

 Double Blind Peer Review